-This course introduces students to an overview of the study of law, politics, and the administration of justice in Canada.
-The first part the course examines elements of governmental structures and processes impacting on justice policy making and administration.
-Topics covered in the second part of the course include the roles of and interplay between judges, legislators, and government and justice system agencies in creation and implementation of policy.
-The third part of the course will deal with the application of the understanding developed in parts one and two to a variety of significant current issues in the administration of justice.
+This course introduces students to the study of law, politics, and the administration of justice in Canada.
+The course examines elements of governmental structures and processes impacting on justice policy making and administration.
+A discussion of these roles and the interplay between judges, legislators, and government and justice system agencies in creation and implementation of policy are also examined.
+The course will also apply these concepts to a variety of significant current issues in the administration of justice.

 I. Legal, Political and Constitutional Framework for the Administration of Justice in Canada